andrewthegr8/Term-Project-ME-405/docs/source/helper-classes.rst

 Point Targeting Algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-See the :doc:`drivingalgorithm` for more detailed infomation
+See the :doc:`drivingalgorithm` page for more detailed infomation
-about the course navigation design.
+about the course navigation algorithm design.
 This section focuses primarily
 on program functionality.

 .. automodule:: me405.ThePursuer